Listing bonds on Discrete Applied Mathematics

 Published:

-Finally, the first paper extracted from my Ph.D. thesis have been published in Discrete Applied Mathematics and is available online.
+Finally, the first paper extracted from my Ph.D. thesis has been published in Discrete Applied Mathematics and is available online.

 Romeo Rizzi, Takeaki Uno, and I worked on some fundamental concepts of graph theory: connectivity and cuts.
 Given an undirected and connected graph, a cut is a set of edges that, if removed, would disconnect the graph.
 A cut can also be represented as a bipartition of the graph’s vertices.
 Usually, in linear programming, we typically look for a minimum cut, i.e., a cut with the minimum number of edges or the smallest capacity.
 To compute one, all possible bipartitions of vertices can be examined by checking the corresponding set of edges connecting the two partitions.
 However, this approach is inefficient, given the exponential number of bipartitions.
 Rather than doing this, one could apply the famous max flow-min cut theorem by Ford and Fulkerson and rely on polynomial-time algorithms for the maximum-flow problem.
 What if we want to obtain, instead, all the cuts?
 To represent them, we can compute only those that are minimal under inclusion.
 When a cut is minimal, none of its subsets is also a cut, and the corresponding bipartition of vertices leads to two connected induced subgraphs.